reducing environmental impact to air, water and land

 • replacing outdated steam boilers with new equipment with better emissions controls

-The refinery continues to seek opportunities to reduce Volatile Organic Compounds (VOCs) emissions.
-The refinery manages several inspection, leak detection and repair programs for various types of equipment such as valves, pumps, cooling towers, and tanks.
+The Refinery continues to seek opportunities to reduce Volatile Organic Compounds (VOCs) emissions.
+The Refinery manages several inspection, leak detection, and repair programs for various types of equipment such as valves, pumps, cooling towers, and tanks.
 Vapor recovery systems are used to control VOC emissions from loading operations at the wharf and marketing terminal.
-Lastly, emissions from toxic chemicals are reduced by using, devices such as carbon absorption canisters.
-These canisters control toxics such as benzene.
+Lastly, emissions from chemicals are reduced by using, devices such as carbon absorption canisters.
+These canisters control substances such as benzene and hydrogen sulfide.

 The refinery continues to employ new technology and procedures that reduce waste generation or recover waste and transform it into useful products.
 We reduce waste by decreasing waste sources, recycling, using less hazardous materials, and reprocessing materials inside the refinery.